Interview with Proscriptor McGovern from Absu

 I own the publishing to all of the songs that are on the Osmose catalogue, but not the Candlelight catalogue.

-Do you ever miss the old days with Osmose; because at that time the internet wasn’t that big of a thing like nowadays, you got the chance to play Europe for the first time, had crazy tours?
+Do you ever miss the old days with Osmose; because at that time the internet wasn’t that big thing like nowadays, you got the chance to play Europe for the first time, had crazy tours?

 No. I mean, like I said earlier, the 90’s was a totally different explosive movement compared to this day and age.
 It’s totally different.
 It’s not as explosive.
 When we were touring with Impaled Nazarene, Sadistik Exekution, Enslaved and Inferno, and whatnot in Europe, it was huge.